 Yeast

-second most common type of vaginal infections that
+infections are the second most common type of vaginal

-affect 70% of women at least once in their life
+infections and affect 70% of women at least once in

-main culprit is a fungus known as Candida.
-Over hundred
+The main culprit is a fungus known as Candida.

-species of Candida exist in nature but the most common
+Over hundred species of Candida exist in nature but the

 Candida